fetchai/agents-aea/docs/gym-example.md

-The `gym_ex` example demonstrates the AEA framework's flexibility with respect to Reinforcement Learning.
+The `gym` example demonstrates the AEA framework's flexibility with respect to Reinforcement Learning using OpenAI's `gym` framework.

 There is no immediate use case for this example as you can train an RL agent without the AEA proxy layer just fine (and faster).

-However, the example decouples the RL agent from the `gym.Env` allowing them to run in separate environments, potentially owned by different entities.
+However, the example decouples the RL agent from the `gym.Env` allowing them to run in separate execution environments, potentially owned by different entities.

-## Quick start
+## Preparation instructions

 ### Dependencies